LAST UPDATED: 9th January 2023 by The Editorial Team

-Summary: Learn how to maintain a drain system, unblock a drain, and unblock an interceptor chamber.
+Summary: Step by step guide and video showing how to maintain a drain system, unblock a drain, and unblock an interceptor chamber.

 The house owner is responsible for maintaining the drainage system up to where it joins the sewer, except in houses built before 1937, in which case the local council must maintain the system, often recuperating the funds from householders.